President of Barbados: History

 On 22 March 2015, Prime Minister Freundel Stuart announced his intention to move the country towards a republican form of government "in the very near future".
 The general secretary of the Democratic Labour Party, George Pilgrim, confirmed the move and said that it is expected to coincide with the 50th anniversary of Barbadian independence in 2016.

-The Barbados Labour Party government of Prime Minister Mia Mottley announced in its Throne Speech in September 2020 that Barbados would become a republic by November the following year, abolishing the position of monarch of Barbados and replacing that of governor-general with a president (of Barbadian nationality) as head of state, as Mottley asserted that "Barbadians want a Barbadian head of state [sic]".
+The Barbados Labour Party government of Prime Minister Mia Mottley announced in its throne speech in September 2020 that Barbados would become a republic by November the following year, abolishing the position of monarch of Barbados and replacing that of governor-general with a president (of Barbadian nationality) as head of state, as Mottley asserted that "Barbadians want a Barbadian head of state [sic]".
 It was this proposal that was eventually enacted into law—on 20 September 2021, the Constitution (Amendment) (No. 2) Bill, 2021 was introduced to the Parliament of Barbados, and was subsequently passed on 6 October.
 Prime Minister Mia Mottley described the move as "having the confidence that we can be responsible for our affairs, in every respect"; though, the country had already been fully sovereign since 1966.
 The law instituted a parliamentary republic with a prime minister as head of government and a predominantly ceremonial president as head of state.

-The first candidate for president of Barbados, the Governor-General of Barbados, Sandra Mason, was nominated jointly by the prime minister and the leader of the opposition on 12 October 2021, and subsequently elected by parliament on 20 October.
+The first candidate for president of Barbados, the Governor-General of Barbados, Dame Sandra Mason, was nominated jointly by the prime minister and the leader of the opposition on 12 October 2021, and subsequently elected by parliament on 20 October.
 Mason took office on 30 November 2021.

 Election

-The president is elected by the Parliament of Barbados.
+The president is indirectly elected by the Parliament of Barbados.

 The prime minister and the leader of the opposition jointly nominate a consensus candidate 90 days before the incumbent's term is due to expire, and that candidate is then elected in a walkover without a vote unless any member of Parliament lodges their objection.
 If an objection is lodged, the joint sitting is suspended and the two Houses of Parliament, the Senate and the House of Assembly, meet separately and each vote on accepting or rejecting the nominee.
 A two-thirds majority of valid votes in each house separately is then required to elect a candidate on all rounds of balloting.

 If no consensus candidate is nominated by the 60th day before the end of the incumbent's term, the election is opened to other candidates.
 To gain ballot access in such an open election, a candidate must be nominated either by the prime minister, the leader of the opposition, or at least ten members of the House of Assembly.
 The requirement for a two-thirds majority of valid votes in each house separately also applies in an open election; this means that if only one candidate has been nominated, the voting system is the same as when a consensus candidate has been objected to.